Ultra-Efficient Air Source Heat Pump Rental with $0 Up-Front Costs**

 |What it does||Integrates with central furnace duct system to switch seamlessly between furnace and heat pump based on temperature|

 |Works independently to deliver comfort to a single area or room||Uses a single outdoor unit to feed multiple indoor heads with no need for ducts|

 Can deliver heating and cooling to different areas independently

 |Best for||Full-home heating and cooling||Heating and cooling additions or small outbuildings||Multi-zone heating and cooling in homes without ducts|

 How Much Does an Air Source Heat Pump Cost?

 The cost of a new heat pump can vary significantly, depending on options and application.
-In general, you can expect the following:
+You can generally expect to pay $5,000 to $40,000 to purchase a new ductless and central heat pump system while only paying $80/month to $520/month for a rental system.